Amt: Iceland

 While Iceland was a territory of the Danish-Norwegian realm, amts (singular: amt; plural: ömt) were established in the country on top of the existing counties.
 From 1684 to 1770, Iceland as whole was a single amt in the Kingdom of Denmark-Norway but was then split into two amts: North and East Amt (Norður- og Austuramt) and South and West Amt (Suður- og Vesturamt).
 The latter was in 1787 split into a West Amt (Vesturamt) and South Amt (Suðuramt).
 Iceland was thus divided into three amts until 1872, when the South and West amts were again merged.
 Amts were abolished in 1904, when Iceland gained home rule from Denmark.

 Amts are not used to denote a geographical region in Iceland but the name lives on in the names of two public libraries in Iceland that were established during the amt era.
 The Amts libraries in Akureyri and Stykkishólmur which were established as the designated archives for the North and East Amt and the West Amt respectively.

 Netherlands and Flanders

-Ambacht can be seen as the Dutch equivalent to amt.
-Ambachten existed in Holland, Zeeland and Flanders up to about 1800.
+In the Low Countries, the Dutch cognate ambacht denoted a rural district with its own administration and lower justice, exercised by a schout on behalf of the lord (ambachtsheer).
+Such ambachten existed in Holland, Zeeland and Flanders until about 1800, and survive in place names such as Bergambacht and the Vier Ambachten.